 Anyone, including a parent or guardian, student, or school staff member, can report bullying or retaliation.
 Reports can be made in writing or orally to the principal or another staff member, or reports may be made anonymously.
-Please reference the WPS Bullying Prevention and Intervention Plan for reporting details and contact the building principal and/or Assistant Superintendent MaryAnn Bryan at Central Office for Instructional Services and Support to report alleged incidents.
+Please reference the WPS Bullying Prevention and Intervention Plan for reporting details and contact the building principal and/or Assistant Superintendent for Instructional Services and Support (781-335-1460) to report alleged incidents.
 School staff members must report immediately to the principal or his/her designee if they witness or become aware of bullying or retaliation.